Starting Plants from Seeds on a Budget

 Becoming a Seed Starter Expert

-This is definitely a learning year and while it’s not a huge curve, it’s still a new venture for me.
+Last year was a learning year and while it’s not a huge curve, it was still a new venture for me.
+I expect I will learn even more this year.

-By the end of the season, I hope to have learned a lot, made a few mistakes, and know how to harvest my own seeds (not too lofty) 🙂
+By the end of the season, I learned a lot and made a few mistakes.

 I’m lucky to have some experts that I can count on.
 My brother, Scott is a Master Gardener so I can always go to him with questions.
 You can listen to my Podcast with him HERE.